 We're glad to hear you would like to drop by on a Sunday morning!
 If it's been awhile since you've been in a church, if it's your first time ever, or if you're new to the area and looking for a church to call home, this page is meant to inform you about what happens on a typical Sunday and answers some of the questions that might be on your mind before visiting with us.

 What's Grace Assembly like?
 We are a community church who meet at the Richmond Legion (6430 Ottawa Street) which seats about 75 people.
-There's lots of parking available and our church is fully wheelchair accessible.
+There's lots of parking available and our location is fully wheelchair accessible.
 If you join us on a Sunday, you'll receive a warm welcome and find seating in an intimate environment that will remind you of when the early church in the Book of Acts would meet in each others homes.
 We would love to have you join us for our Sunday morning gatherings at 10:30am.

 What should I wear?
 There's no dress code at Grace.
 Feel free to come wearing something comfortable.
 The pastor tends to dress business/casual (dress pants, button-up shirt).